Mariah Carey Hair Stylist Arrested: 400 Adderall, Oxycodone, Xanax On Plane

-Mariah Carey’s hair stylist was arrested for trying to carry on 400 Adderall, oxycodone, and Xanax pills onto a plane at a New York airport.
+Mariah Carey’s hair stylist was arrested for trying to carry on 400 Adderall, Oxycodone, and Xanax pills onto a plane at a New York airport.

 Mariah Carey’s hair stylist, Danielle Priano, was arrested after police searched her bag which contained over 400 prescription pills including Adderall, oxycodone, hydrocodone, and Xanax in February at the Buffalo International Airport, according to TMZ.